Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: Introduction

-The aims of this paper are: (i) to extend the results of Ref.~\cite{Damour:2014afa} by performing higher-initial-energy NR simulations of equal-mass nonspinning BBH scattering\footnote{As a check we have also performed simulations with the same initial energy as \cite{Damour:2014afa}.}; (ii) to perform NR simulations of the scattering of equal-mass {\it spinning} BBHs, both for equal and unequal spins, aligned with the angular momentum; and (iii) to compare the so-obtained strong-field numerical scattering angles to analytical predictions based on state-of-the-art PM results.
+The aims of this paper are: (i) to extend the results of Ref.~\cite{Damour:2014afa} by performing higher-initial-energy NR simulations of equal-mass nonspinning BBH scattering\footnote{As a check, we have also performed simulations with the same initial energy as \cite{Damour:2014afa}.}; (ii) to perform NR simulations of the scattering of equal-mass {\it spinning} BBHs, both for equal and unequal spins, aligned with the angular momentum; and (iii) to compare the so-obtained strong-field numerical scattering angles to analytical predictions based on state-of-the-art PM results\footnote{We do not compare here numerical scattering angles to state-of-the-art {\it post-Newtonian} predictions.
+Reference~\cite{Damour:2014afa} made such comparisons in the nonspinning case and found that PN-expanded angles performed badly, compared to corresponding PN-based EOB-defined ones. }.

-We denote the masses of the two objects as $m_1$ and $m_2$, and the individual dimensionless spins as $\chi_i = S_i/m_i^2$, $i=1,2$.
+We denote the masses of the two objects as $m_1$ and $m_2$, and the individual dimensionless spins as $\chi_i = S_i/(G m_i^2) = a_i/(G m_i)$, $i=1,2$.
 In addition, we denote $M = m_1 + m_2$, $\mu = {m_1 m_2}/{(m_1+m_2)}$, $\nu= {\mu}/{M}= {m_1 m_2}/{(m_1+m_2)^2}$.
 All our simulations will have $m_1=m_2$, so that $\nu=1/4$.
-Throughout this paper we denote the {\it canonical} orbital angular momentum simply as $L$.
+Throughout this paper, we denote the {\it canonical} orbital angular momentum simply as $L$.
 It is related to the total Arnowitt-Deser-Misner (ADM) angular momentum of the system, $J$, by

 Unless otherwise stated, we take $G = c = 1$ and generally work with dimensionless quantities.